Study shows air pollution linked to higher risk of dementia

 Based on residential addresses, the scientists estimated yearly exposure to both NO2 and fine particulates known as PM2.5, and then tracked the health of the participants over a seven-year period.

-During that time, nearly 2,200 patients – 1.7 percent of the total – were diagnosed with dementia.
+During that time, nearly 2,200 patients – 1.7% of the total – were diagnosed with dementia.

-The fifth of these patients living in the most heavily polluted areas were 40 percent more likely to be afflicted than the fifth residing in areas with the least NO2 and PM2.5.
+The fifth of these patients living in the most heavily polluted areas were 40% more likely to be afflicted than the fifth residing in areas with the least NO2 and PM2.5.

 Public health gains